 Why a Patent Cooperation Treaty (PCT) Application is an Important Tool:

 The PCT route to international protection is the most simple and cost effective route.
 The PCT option simplifies the process by allowing for a single PCT application to be filed in a single language and with one receiving office.
 A PCT application also provides the international search report and written opinion of the ISA, which provides insight into the patentability of the invention.
 Lastly, the PCT option allows for the expensive step of entering the National Phase to be postponed until the patentability of the invention is better known.
-All of these factors together mean that the PCT application is truly an important tool.
-Without it, some inventors could not afford the expense of filing for international protection.
+The PCT application is truly an important tool, because without it, some inventors could not afford the expense of filing for international protection.

 A Patent Cooperation Treaty (PCT) application is also an important tool, because the national patents that can result from filing a PCT are important.
 All issued patents allow the patent owner exclusive rights to protect their invention.
 Without the security provided by an issued patent, inventors may not be willing to put forth the effort required to bring their invention to market.
 In this way, PCT patents are not only important to the inventors or companies that own them, but they are also invaluable to society which prospers from them.